-The Off-Campus Orientation programs will be held early next year, Fall 2018, for students who will be living off campus.
+The Off-Campus Orientation programs will be held onTuesday August 28th at 9:00 AM, Tuesday September 4th at 6 PM, Wednesday September 5th at 6 PM and Thursday September 6th at 6 PM for students living off campus.
 An email will be sent to all students, in August, with instructions to access the application to register for the orientation.
 Be sure to check your MYKSC email account!
 The Off-Campus Orientation is designed to support students in a successful off-campus experience.
 Staff from the City of Keene Code Enforcement, Health, Fire and Police Departments offer helpful information and advice.
 Campus resources are also involved to ensure your success.
 Be sure to check your emails for more information.
 The Off-Campus Orientation is mandatory.
 Non-attendance can result in a $200 fine.

 If you need any assistance prior to moving into your new off-campus rental, contact the Office of Student and Community Resources at 358-2994.

 The Office of Student and Community Relations is here to assist if you need!
 Are you experiencing challenges to access campus resources?
 Want to find out more about what is going on?
 Do you want to take advantage of the many programs and resources available to you but don’t know how?
 The Spaulding Gym, Counseling Center, Recreational Sports, Health, Wellness and Counseling Center - and more - are available to you!
 Be sure to check out Hootie’s Rewards to find out what is going on and how to earn points and prizes for participation!

 Let us know if you have specific needs or requests!